SingularityMan/vector_stock_market_bot/README.md

 [Install ollama](https://ollama.com/) and run `llama3:8b-instruct-fp16` or any model you'd like.
 If running a different model, update the model name in the `run()` function in `main.py`.

-## VRAM requirements
-Depends on which model you will run, but `llama3:8b-instruct-fp16` typically requires 16GB VRAM to run on your GPU.
+NOTE: Depends on which model you will run, but `llama3:8b-instruct-fp16` typically requires 16GB VRAM to run on your GPU.

 # Setting Up the Virtual Environment
 ## Create a virtual environment: